 A huge thank you to Roth Cheese for sponsoring this post!

-I love festive themed food as much as the next person but I also love it to be totally edible, ya feel me?!
-Too much food coloring and mysterious appetizers freak me out a little ha!
+I love getting festive as much as the next person, but I need my decor-food to be totally edible, ya feel me?!
+Too much food coloring and mysterious appetizers freak me out a little!
+So today’s Halloween Charcuterie board is all about using great, festive, real, ingredients.

-Today’s Halloween Charcuterie board is all about using great, festive, real, ingredients.
 It wouldn’t be a cheeseboard without a few pieces of delicious Roth Cheese.
-For our spooky cheeseboard I’m using a great blend of flavors and textures with Roth’s nutty and sharp Original Grand Cru (similar to Gruyere!), a spicy Jalapeno Havarti and their creamy Chèvre goat cheese as my ‘bleeding’ cheese!
+For our spooky cheeseboard, I’m using a great blend of flavors and textures with Roth’s nutty and sharp Original Grand Cru (similar to Gruyere!), a spicy Jalapeno Havarti and their creamy Chèvre goat cheese as my ‘bleeding’ cheese!

 Roth’s fresh goat cheeses are so reasonably priced at your local Walmart.
 You can also use this handy store locator to see where you can find all Roth Cheese varieties near you!

 I use mostly darker fresh and dried fruits, cured meats and crackers to give the ambiance of the board a spookier vibe.
-After the board is set, come back in with some of your favorite items like spiders, webs, skeleton hands, etc. This is where you can get really crazy and fun!
+After the board is set, come back in with some of your favorite decor items like spiders, webs, skeleton hands, etc. This is where you can get really crazy and fun!

 Ingredients for a Halloween Charcuterie Board: